jameschapman19/SSL-EY/readme.md

   <img src="schematic.svg" alt="Schematic">
 </p>

-This repo provides a simplified PyTorch implementation designed around the [VICReg](https://github.com/facebookresearch/vicreg/blob/main/README.md) repository.
+## Training

+Install [PyTorch](http://pytorch.org) and plug our loss in 🔌.

+Download [ImageNet](https://imagenet.stanford.edu/) and follow instructions on [VICReg](https://github.com/facebookresearch/vicreg) for distributed training scripts.

 ## Other Implementations

-Our loss function plugs into public SSL software pipelines and all of the results in the paper were produced from our public fork of solo-learn.
+Our loss function also slots into public SSL software pipelines.the results in our papers were produced from our public fork of solo-learn.

 ### solo-learn

-Access our solo-learn fork [here](https://github.com/jameschapman19/solo-learn)
+The results in our papers were produced from our [public fork of solo-learn](https://github.com/jameschapman19/solo-learn).

 ### lightly

-Access our solo-learn fork [here](https://github.com/jameschapman19/lightly)
+We also set up SSL-EY in our [lightly fork](https://github.com/jameschapman19/lightly)

 ## Pre-trained Models